refayathaque/terraform/README.md

 ## Basics

 HCL (HashiCorp Configuration Language) - terraform syntax
+Always run `terraform init` first - initializes the provider plugins Run `terraform plan` to see what changes will be made
+Then run `terraform apply`  to execute plan
+-^ same as running `terraform plan -out out.terraform ; terraform apply out.terraform ; rm out.terraform`  (do this if you want to be extra careful)
+Run `terraform destroy` to tear down the infrastructure

 ### Useful links:
 [Repo for Udemy course - "Learn DevOps: Infrastructure Automation w/ Terraform"](https://github.com/wardviaene/terraform-course).